 When it comes to exclusive games, the PlayStation 4 is at the top of the console heap.
-It’s the runaway leader in sales this generation, effortlessly surpassing its Microsoft and Nintendo competitors.
-It begs the question — does it really come down to the games?
+It’s the runaway leader in sales this generation, effortlessly surpassing its Xbox One and Nintendo Switch competitors.
+It begs the question: Does it really come down to the games?

-Whether you’re into sports games like MLB: The Show 18 and Gran Turismo Sport or action games like The Last of Us and Uncharted, there’s a game on Sony’s platform for you.
-Here’s our list of the best PS4 exclusives as well as a handful of games that are also available on PC.
+Whether you’re into sports games like MLB: The Show and Gran Turismo Sport or action games like The Last of Us and selections from the Uncharted series, there’s a game on Sony’s platform for you.
+The list is only growing by the day, too, with Sony and its partners creating even more great games.
+Here’s our list of the best PS4 exclusives, as well as a handful of games that are also available on PC.

 God of War

 Sony Santa Monica managed to turn God of War from a dated action series on its last legs into one of the most acclaimed games of all time with 2018’s God of War.
 The soft reboot didn’t erase any story threads from previous games, but by placing protagonist Kratos in the land of Norse mythology rather than rehashing Greek monsters, it managed to simultaneously feel fresh and familiar.
 The addition of Kratos’ son Atreus and a focus on open-ended exploration make for a more atmospheric and alive game than its predecessors, and God of War is among the most impressive-looking games on the console.

 But one can’t discuss God of War without mentioning how downright brilliant the combat is.
 The new Leviathan Axe controls perfectly, with a neat “recall” ability allowing you to summon it back into your hand after throwing it, and the moves you can pull off after filling out your skill tree only make each encounter feel more varied and unique.
 Not to mention the fact that the entire game is one continuous camera shot — it truly is one of the most impressive PS4 games to date.